Home insurance – how to get the best deal

-The Chancellor announced a rise in Insurance Premium Tax from 9.5% to 10% in his Budget 2016.
+The Chancellor announced a rise in Insurance Premium Tax from 10% to 12% in June 2017.

 - Comparison sites.
 Around eight out of ten people use these to search the market for the cheapest home insurance quote.
 If you use at least two sites you’ll see many of the best options, but each site has pros and cons.
 The Money Saving Expert website guides you step-by-step through which comparison sites to use.

 - Other insurance companies.
 Some insurance companies don’t feature on comparison sites.
 You may find that these offer better cover at a cheaper price, so make sure you check them out as well.
 The Money Saving Expert websiteopens in new window highlights who these companies are.

 - Insurance brokers.
 A broker might be able to find you the right policy at a great price – if you need to find non-standard home insurance (for example, if your home is a listed building, or if it’s not built in a standard way) brokers can do all the shopping around for you.
 They can find a policy that best suits your needs and even act for you if you need to make a claim.